nigelhorne/Config-Abstraction/README.md

 - 1. Data Argument

     The data passed into the constructor via the `data` argument is the starting point.
+    Essentially,
-    Essentially this contains the default values.
+    this contains the default values.

 - 2. Loading Files